jeffryj11/admin-portal/README.md

 # Admin Portal

-This is the admin dashboard for managing applications and users.
+This is the complete admin portal project.